Dual agency is the devil’s breath…

 Buyer agents work only for the buyer with the goal of finding them the best house for the least amount of money and the fewest headaches.

-Seller agents work only for the seller with the goal of getting the most amount of money in the least amount of time from the first buyer they can.
+Seller agents work only for the seller with the goal of getting the most amount of money in the least amount of time from the strongest buyer they can find.

 “A dual agent is supposed to be neutral, helping clients on both sides of the deal equally.
 But staying truly neutral can be difficult.
 For instance, since an agent’s commission is a percentage of a home’s sales price, it’s inherently in an agent’s best interest to get a high selling price, because he’ll make more money.
 That’s good for the seller, but not so much for the buyer.”

 OK—lesson over.
 Thanks for hanging in there with me.

 Based on what you read above, it seems like dual agency is the devil’s breath—and you’d be right.
 In fact, in some states, it’s no longer legal.
 That said, it happens every day in real estate.